|

 mix.
 Lee played guitar in The Girth in the late 1980s, and in the 1990s he held down the

 lead vocals and guitar for The Liberators.
-He most recently played with The Idylwood Band
+He played with The Idylwood Band for its entire

 |